-You could start your search for a Social Media Manager in certain focused Facebook Groups (such as Julie’s “The Creative Corner”), but you may get a huge queue of people who will say “Yes, I do social media!” and then it will be a huge task in itself for you to weed through who actually has credentials.
+You could start your search for a Social Media Manager in certain focused Facebook Groups, but you may get a huge queue of people who will say “Yes, I do social media!” and then it will be a huge task in itself for you to weed through who actually has credentials.

 Do they use Hootsuite?
 Sprout Social?
 Buffer?
 CoSchedule?
 This shows how efficient the Social Media Manager can be if they know how to use these kinds of tools for scheduling, posting, engagement, and analytics.

 What is the scope of services the Social Media Manager will be performing?

 Will the manager be working on only posting to your social media accounts, or will he or she also be helping you with figuring out the best times to market your product/service, creating Facebook Ads, etc.?
 This is another way to gauge how experienced the manager is and if he or she is competent in the field.